yokosogithub/GeoGit/doc/manual/source/partial_cloning.rst

 .. figure:: ../img/partial_clone_mapping_2.png

+GeoGit keeps not just a mapping that relates each original commit to a sparse commit, but also another one that maps each sparse commit to the original commit it comes from.
+This is done to avoid ambiguity in the case above, where several original commits are mapped to a single sparse comit.
+When pushing commits to a remote, GeoGit must know the single origin commit that each sparse commit comes from, and the *original-to-sparse* map might not be enough to resolve that single origin.
+By keeping an additional mapping, GeoGit can always find a single origin commit for each sparse commit in the sparse clone.

-One exception to that situation happens when the empty commit is the last one at the tip of the branch.
-In that case, and to be able to synchronize new commits, it is necessary to map the last commit to an equivalent in the local repo.
+One exception to the mapping strategy described above happens when the empty commit is the last one at the tip of the branch.
+In that case, and to be able to synchronize new commits, it is necessary to map the last commit to an equivalent in the local repo, and not the previous non-empty sparse commit.
 GeoGit will create a new empty commit that does not introduce any change but acts as a placeholder and guarantees a correct synchronization.

 The figure shows an example of this particular case.